 You’re a college student, and you don’t have a lot of money to spare.
 And now that it’s gift-giving season, you might be feeling a bigger pinch on your wallet than usual.
 After all, how are you supposed to afford next semester’s textbooks (hint: like this!) and nice, thoughtful presents for your five best friends, four younger siblings, three awesome roommates, two loving parents, and your Aunt Partridgina Peartree?
 (Sorry for the terrible “12 Days of Christmas” joke...)

 Of course, it’s the thought that counts, and you don’t really need to give your friends and loved ones presents.
 But if you're looking for some free/cheap gift ideas, you can show you care this holiday season with some of the items and kind gestures below!

-If you have access to a kitchen and the space to host people, make your gift to your closest buddies a low-key dinner party.
+If you have access to a kitchen and enough space to host people, make your gift to your closest buddies a low-key dinner party.
 It’s hard to go wrong (or expensive) with pasta for a crowd.
 Buzzfeed knows what’s up with these one-pan pasta dishes.
 Or you can all pitch in and make it a potluck holiday party.

-Put your time gallivanting around Buzzfeed, reddit, FailBlog, and the like to good use by curating a collection of the funniest/weirdest/coolest stuff you can find.
-You can publish your findings, from GIF sets to blog posts, to a tumblr or Wordpress site, or you can even create your own Buzzfeed page.
+Put your time gallivanting around reddit, tumblr, and the like to good use by curating a collection of the funniest/weirdest/coolest stuff you can find.
+You can even publish your findings, whether it's a collection of funny GIFs or a YouTube playlist, to a tumblr or Wordpress site.
 Give it a holiday theme or tailor it to the person.
-Does your significant other love a certain sports team (GO PATS!), book/movie franchise (GO HARRY POTTER!), or Web phenomenon (GO LIL BUB!)?
-You’re sure to find enough online fodder to keep them laughing until New Year’s Eve.
+Think about what they person really loves, from sports teams to books to viral dance crazes.
+You’re sure to find enough fun stuff online to keep them smiling until New Year’s Eve.